Engineers & Scientists

 More information on ACT can be found on the Civilian Training and Leader Development website https://actnow.army.mil.

-Army Civilians Corps will use GoArmyEd (http://www.goarmyed.com) to process online training applications and SF 182 Authorization, Agreement and Certification of Training requests for G-3/5/7 centrally and command-funded training and professional development classes that start on or after 1 October 2013.
+Army Civilians Corps will use GoArmyEd (https://www.goarmyed.com) to process online training applications and SF 182 Authorization, Agreement and Certification of Training requests for G-3/5/7 centrally and command-funded training and professional development courses.

 More information on GoArmyEd can be found on the Civilian Training and Leader Development (CTLD) website: http://www.civiliantraining.army.mil/goarmyed/Pages/default.aspx